tanvir-ahmed-m4/com2tcp/ReadMe.txt

 INTRODUCTION

-The COM port to TCP redirector is a Windows application and is part of the com0com project.
+The COM port to TCP redirector is a Windows application and is a part of the com0com project.

 In conjunction with the Null-modem emulator (com0com) the com2tcp